gkrinker/VibeParse/log.md

 - Updated the `CodeHighlight` model to include a `code` field and improved Markdown rendering to always show code blocks after each explanation.
 - The generated Markdown scripts are now suitable for both human review and downstream video generation.
 - Successfully tested end-to-end: can now generate scene-based explanations with code for a single file (e.g., `App.tsx` from snap-read).

+### June 2024: Web-Based Scene Player Implementation
+- [2024-06-XX] Implemented new web-based scene player approach:
+  - Created React frontend with TypeScript and Tailwind CSS
+  - Implemented ScenePlayer component with navigation
+  - Added CodeDisplay with syntax highlighting
+  - Added AudioPlayer with basic controls
+  - Set up project structure and dependencies
+  - Ready for integration with backend API

+### June 2024: Fix Redundant Scene Title Prefix
+- Updated `src/services/script_generator.py` to only prepend `Scene X:` to scene titles if not already present.
+- Prevents double prefixes like `Scene 2: Scene 2: Anchoring the App` in generated markdown and UI.

 ## Phase 2: Code Analysis & Script Generation (June 2024)